ArnoHui/learnGit/readme.txt

 Git is free software.

 I'm learning how to use git.
+Git is a version control system.
+Git is a version control system.

 Git is a distributed version control system.
 Git if free software.